crocs-muni/usable-cert-validation/_guides/openssl.md

 ## Optional: Checking the result of peer certificate validation

 If certificate validation fails, `SSL_connect()` will always fail with the same error message.
 In that case, it is often useful to examine the specific certificate validation error as follows.
-You can find explanations of certificate validation messages in the official [documentation](https://www.openssl.org/docs/manmaster/man3/X509_STORE_CTX_get_error.html) or on our [page](https://x509errors.org/#openssl).
+You can find explanations of certificate validation messages in the official [documentation](https://www.openssl.org/docs/manmaster/man3/X509_STORE_CTX_get_error.html) or on our [dedicated page](/#openssl).

 ```c
 /* Retrieve the error code of the error that occured during certificate validation. */